-Shutters and R-Values: Compare Energy-Efficient Window Coverings06/13/2017Steve Hill We’re big talkers when it comes to energy efficiency in window treatments.
+Shutters and R-Values: Compare Energy-Efficient Window Coverings06/13/2017Steve Hill We’re big talkers on the subject of energy-efficient window treatments.
 But that’s because we have proof for our claims.
-With the help of some independent research, we’ve been able to map out the energy efficiency of the most often-chosen window coverings in Detroit, from blinds to drapes to shutters.What Is R-Value And Why Does It Matter For Window Coverings?Everything in your home that contributes to insulation, from the walls to your window coverings, has an R-value.
-That value tells you how effective it is at stopping thermal energy from going through it.
-A larger r-value indicates a better insulator.
+With the help of some independent research, we’ve been able to map out the energy efficiency of the most often-chosen window coverings in Detroit, from blinds to drapes to shutters.What’s An R-Value And Why Does It Matter For Window Coverings?Everything in your home that contributes to insulation, from the walls to your window coverings, has an R-value.
+That number tells you how effective it is at stopping thermal energy from going through it.
+A larger r-value indicates a more effective insulator.
 Why does the R-value of a window treatment make any difference?
-Basically, a more effective insulator lets you keep your house at your preferred temperature.
+Basically, a more effective insulator makes it easier to keep your house at your preferred temperature.
 Whether you want to keep the heat inside during the winter or want to stay cool during the summer months, you’re going to need effective insulation.
-That’s extra necessary for your windows, because they’re a likely culprit for energy loss in your home.Comparing R-values & Energy Efficiency Of Window TreatmentsEvery window treatment is not made equal, at least not in terms of insulation.
-Though there’s some difference due to the material and build between different vendors and makes, this is what you’re likely to find when comparing window coverings.Type of Window TreatmentTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A short glance at the chart tells you a number of things.
-The first is that a few certain window coverings barely give you any benefit at all (ahem, blinds), whereas others are total workhorses in insulating.
-That difference in R-value could mean a difference of several degrees – enough to make an impact in whether or not you turn on the air conditioning.Something else you might notice is that the material of your window treatment is a big deal.
+That’s extra necessary for your windows, because they’re a likely culprit for energy loss in your home.Window Treatment R-value Comparison ChartYou don’t get the same benefits from every window treatment, at least not in terms of insulation.
+Though there’s some difference due to the material and build between different vendors and makes, this is what you’re likely to find when comparing window coverings.Type of Window TreatmentTypical R-ValueWindow alone0.75-1Blinds1.5-2Pleated shades2.5Drapes2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from HouseLogic & Energy.gov.A quick study of the table tells you a number of things.
+The first is that a few certain window coverings offer almost no benefit at all (ahem, blinds), whereas others are total workhorses in insulating.
+That difference in R-value could mean a difference of several degrees – enough to make an impact in whether you dial up your air conditioning and lose money.Something else you might notice is that the material of your window treatment is a big deal.
 Honeycomb shades, designed with several engineered layers designed to trap heat, are able to block energy flow much more effectively than pleated shades.
 The same way, Polywood® plantation shutters, made from a solid-body faux wood polymer, are able to block heat a heap better than natural wood shutters.
-Natural wood can be permeable, with natural holes and gaps that allow heat to flow through them easily.
-Polywood shutters, combined with strict weatherstripping, make a solid seal on your window when closed, which is the reason for their best in class r-value of 6 or more.Bring Some Value Into Your HomeThe numbers don’t lie.
-Your window treatments play a big role in how comfortable your home can be.
-Think your home could be a little more comfortable?
+Natural wood can be permeable, with natural holes and gaps that allow heat to move easily.
+Polywood shutters, combined with strict weatherstripping, make a solid seal on your window when closed, which is the reason for their top of the line r-value of 6 or more.Up Your Home’s R-valueThe numbers don’t lie.
+Your window coverings play a big role in how comfortable your home can be.
+Ever feel like your house could stand to be a little more comfortable?
 We can help.
-Talk to the team at Sunburst Shutters Detroit by calling 248-429-9294, or fill out our free estimate request form below.
+Talk to the team at Sunburst Shutters Detroit by calling 248-429-9294, or fill out our free consultation request form below.